 Employees are more disengaged than ever, and the statistics on employee engagement only serve to further the narrative.
 Gallup reports that more than half of employees (51 percent) say they’re actively looking for a different job or watching for opportunities.
 Nearly 26 percent of the U.S. workforce is going to change jobs this year, and these are typically the most highly skilled and motivated employees.
+We need to rethink engagement in the modern workplace.

 Organizations need to fully understand just how critical engagement is to success.
 Gallup shows that organizations with a highly engaged workforce outperform peers by 147 percent in earnings per share.
 And the cost of rehiring and retraining replacement workers has been well-documented.